 – This is where the crumpled newspaper comes into play as you’ll be stuffing the boot tightly with different sized pieces.
 This ensures that the upper remains slightly stretched throughout the drying time and this results in a softer upper outcome.
 Once you fully stuff the boot you’re going to tighten the laces up so that they have a natural foot shape ready to dry and soften up.

 – Another trick within the process is to hang the boots on a washing line or something similar for approximately eight to ten hours or overnight before putting them on.
 That way they will remain slightly wet for several hours and therefore soften nicely.
 When putting your shoes to dry, try to avoid direct sunlight and drafty places.
 These conditions can dry out the leather which will shorten the lifespan of your cleats.
-You can find more info about the dry up process in my article on how to prevent your soccer cleats from ripping.
+You can find more info about the dry up process in my article on how to dry soccer shoes.

 For the next two weeks, you should practice in them every day for at least 20 to 30 minutes.
 If you feel your feet hurt while wearing your cleats, you can put some bandaids on sore places to decrease the friction, or you can bring an extra pair and switch when it becomes unbearable.
 You can also put some vaseline inside as it helps with blisters and keeps the leather soft when your cleats dry.
 You can find more info about blisters injury in my article on how to prevent blisters from soccer cleats.

 The hot water trick is an effective measure to break in your soccer cleats but you should be aware of the adverse effects that it might have in your shoes.
 If, for example, you soak them in very hot water for too long or you use them too quickly there is always the danger for your shoes to fall apart much quicker.
 So when you’re doing this trick be really aware of how long you soak your boots in the water and also be aware of the fact that you should wait until they’re completely dry to use them.